Do you have what it takes

-How does an attendee participate in the Trainfest Junior Engineer certificate program?
+How to participate in the Junior Engineer certificate program

-To enter the Trainfest Junior Engineer certificate program, sign up at the Junior Engineer Program booth located near the main entrance of Trainfest.
-Once you have completed your “Trainfest Junior Engineer Operations Test Card” return to the Junior Engineer Program booth for your Junior Engineer certification.
+To enter the Trainfest Junior Engineer certificate program, sign up at the Junior Engineer booth near the Trainfest Office.
+Once you have completed your “Trainfest Junior Engineer Operations Test Card,” return to the WISE Layout for your Junior Engineer certification.

 Four separate levels with specific tasks have been designed to provide a well-rounded introductory understanding of railroading.